Bo-Fang/TradeRevTechnicalTest/README.md

 1. Open tradeRevTest folder
 2. Edit the RunTest.bat
-3. Change projectLocation to where you downloaded the tradRevTest folder
+3. Change projectLocation to directory of the tradRevTest folder i.e. C:\Users\{USERNAME}\test-workspace\tradeRevTest
 4. Save and click on RunTest.bat

 HOW TO SEE TEST RESULTS: